 - Working with Dr. Deborah Dean to develop a low-cost diagnostic tool for Neisseria gonorrhoeae

-- Second author on accepted CBRS 2019 conference abstract: “Global diversity of the Chlamydia trachomatis tryptophan operon reveals evolutionary trends among ocular, urogenital and rectal strains”
+- Second author on CBRS 2019 conference publication: “Global diversity of the Chlamydia trachomatis tryptophan operon reveals evolutionary trends among ocular, urogenital and rectal strains”

 - Majoring in Computer Science at UC Berkeley